jiSilverH/psydial/README.md

   This file contains persona information from PersonaChat dataset.
 It is utilized in `STEP 2 (Profile Selecting)`.

 ## Code
+:exclamation: You need an Open AI API key to execute the pipeline. :exclamation:

 * `main_pipeline.py`
   The main pipeline through STEP 1 to a part of STEP 4 is implemented in this file.
 * `main_filtering.py`